kashik09/moringa/README.md

-# Moringa Website
+# Mock CreativeAds Agency

 This is a website hosted on GitHub Pages, showcasing my amature ability to create a website.
-The website is a mock website for a creative ads agency named CreativeAds Agency
+The website is a mock website for a creative ads agency called CreativeAds Agency

 ## 🌐 Live Website

-Visit the live site here: [Moringa Website](https://kashik09.github.io/moringa/)
+Visit the live site here: [Mock CreativeAds Agency](https://kashik09.github.io/CreativeAds-Agency/)

 ## 🛠 Features